alberttheprince/popcornrp-divegear/README.md

 ![image](https://github.com/Qbox-project/qbx_divegear/assets/85725579/935bdf83-5cd7-4d6a-8818-0359b41032d2)

-# qbx_divegear
+# popcornrp-divegear

-A Qbox resource that enables the functionality of diving and air tank items.
+A QBCore conversion of the qbx_core diving resource that enables the functionality of diving and air tank items.

 Works with [qbx_diving](https://github.com/Qbox-project/qbx_diving/), a coral diving and collection resource, also developed by the Qbox community!

+# Dependencies
+- QBCore
+- Ox_inventory
+- Ox_lib

 # Features